The British Embassy in the United Arab Emirates maintains and develops relations between the UK and UAE.

-The British embassy in Abu Dhabi does not provide legalisation services.
+The British embassy in Dubai does not provide legalisation services.
 Follow the steps below on getting a document legalised in the United Arab Emirates.

-First get the document legalised by the Legislation Office of Foreign and Commonwealth Office (FCO) in the UK.
+First get the document legalised by the Legalisation Office of Foreign, Commonwealth & Development Office (FCDO) in the UK.
 Follow the steps on how to get a document legalised (certified as genuine).

 Once the Legalisation Office attests your document(s), you will need to get them stamped by the UAE Embassy in London for the next stage of the process.
 You can either go in person or send the documents by courier.
 The latest information, such as the current fees and contact details, can be found on the UAE Embassy’s website.
 If sending by courier, check that the UAE Embassy is aware of this and that they understand you are using a courier to collect the documents.